How to Stop Dog Whining at Night: A Dog Owner’s Guide to Getting a Good Night’s Sleep

 However, what if you have just adopted an older dog, perhaps a rescue?
 Well, then you’ll first have to deal with abandonment anxiety.
 Think about it — this dog was probably kept in a crate, away from any human contact, its friends and family.
 It was lonely for so long, and it kept waiting for someone to adopt it.
 Now that it has a family, it fears the worst — that it will be once again left at a shelter, all alone.

-If you’ve started to cry — that’s OK, we also have some tears in our eyes.
+If you’ve started to cry — that’s OK, .
 But it’s time to do something about this problem.
 Nobody wants their dog to be this unhappy.
 On the other hand, if we want to avoid sleeping with the dog, we’ll have to create a more welcoming environment for it.
 Don’t worry — there’s always a solution.

 In line with the previous reasons, the dog might also be suffering from general loneliness.
 The types of anxiety we mentioned above are sort of like loneliness on steroids — they are the escalated version of common dog troubles.